MagnusSletten/CICD_Examples/README.md

 # CICD_Examples
-Examples of CICD relevant for NMRLipids project
+Examples of CICD relevant for NMRLipids project.